-In August of 2021, McArthur Binion will return to the classroom as a mentor/instructor for the Fall Seminar program.
-Conceptualized as a 2-3 day graduate-style seminar, and housed in the Foundation’s Southwest Detroit location, 8 selected visual artists will participate in an intensive seminar and critique process with McArthur and other special guests.
-Participants will also be invited to participate in the Foundation’s studio residency program.
+In August of 2021, McArthur Binion returned to the classroom as a mentor/instructor for the Fall Seminar program.
+Conceptualized as a 2-3 day graduate-style seminar, and housed in the Foundation’s Southwest Detroit location, 9 selected visual artists participated in an intensive seminar and critique process with McArthur and other special guests.
+Participants were also invited to participate in the Foundation’s studio residency program.

-In the Fall of 2021, the Modern Ancient Brown Foundation will launch its inaugural Studio Residency Program with the intention of serving undergraduate art students in the Detroit area.
-8 graduates from the Studio Seminar Program, will be granted the opportunity for a 3 month, all expenses paid, rotation in the Foundation’s studio space.
-Programmed in teams of 2, the 8 artists will rotate through the space in 3 months terms, while receiving a stipend for materials and studio supplies for a full calendar year.
-During this time, they are encouraged to produce new work, and gain mentorship from McArthur and other special guests as they further deepen their practice.
+In the Fall of 2021, the Modern Ancient Brown Foundation launched its inaugural Studio Residency Program with the intention of serving undergraduate art students in the Detroit area.
+9 graduates from the Studio Seminar Program were granted the opportunity for a 3 month, all expenses paid, rotation in the Foundation’s studio space.
+Programmed in teams of 3, the 9 artists rotated through the space in 3 months terms, while receiving a stipend for materials and studio supplies for a full calendar year.
+During this time, they were encouraged to produce new work and gain mentorship from McArthur and other special guests as they further deepened their practice.